Read about other people linked to Graeme Park and the Penrose Strawbridge Farm:

-Dr. Thomas Graeme (October 20, 1688-September 4, 1772) was the prominent Port Physician of Philadelphia and purchased the remainder of what had been Sir William Keith's Fountain Low Estate in 1739 from Joseph Turner who had purchased it from Lady Anne Keith in 1737. (see Graeme Park Timeline).
+Dr. Thomas Graeme (October 20, 1688-September 4, 1772) was the son-in-law of Sir William Keith, and the prominent Port Physician of Philadelphia.
+He purchased the remainder of what had been Sir William Keith's Fountain Low Estate in Horsham.
+Graeme transformed what was likely a failed attempt at a brewery/distillery in the middle of the forest into a working farm and country estate.

-Dr. Graeme traveled to Philadelphia with the Keiths in 1717 as their family physician upon Sir William's appointment as Governor, and in 1919 married Keith's step-daughter Ann Diggs.
+Dr. Graeme traveled to Philadelphia with the Keiths in 1717 as their family physician upon Sir William's appointment as Governor in 1718, and in 1719 married Keith's step-daughter Ann Diggs.
 Graeme gained prominence as Port Physician from 1728 to 1740 during the vast migration of Germans to Pennsylvania.
 Disease was rampant in the overcrowded vessels, and it is to his credit that during his administration there were no major epidemics in Philadelphia.
 He held a number of other positions including Provincial Counsellor, and Justice of the Superior Court.
 He was co-founder of the Pennsylvania Hospital.

-Keith and Graeme were distantly related by marriage, Graeme's sister was married to a step-uncle of Keith (89 p4), and Graeme's appointment in Philadelphia may have been Keith returning a favor:
+Keith and Graeme were distantly related by marriage, Graeme's sister was married to a step-uncle of Keith.
+A relative of Keith's had also reportedly taken refuge in Balgowan, the Graeme family seat in Scotland after the battle of Sherriff Muir, so Keith may have owed Graeme a favor.89 p4

-In 1737 Dr. Thomas Graeme purchased the remaining portion of his mother-in-law’s (Lady Anne Keith) estate.
-(Sir William had left the colonies in 1727 and never returned. ) This had been sold a short time before at public sale to help with Lady Anne's debts, Graeme was somehow able to buy it back. probably to become his family’s summer home and renamed it "Graeme Park".
+In 1737 Dr. Thomas Graeme purchased the remaining 835 acres of his mother-in-law’s (Lady Anne Keith) estate.
+This had been sold a short time before at public sale to help with Lady Anne's debts to Joseph Turner, but Graeme bought it from Turner shortly after..2 He transformed it into his summer home and renamed it "Graeme Park".

 Dr. Graeme died in 1772 at the age of eighty-four while walking at Graeme Park, and left the estate to his youngest daughter, Elizabeth.
 It is not known exactly how many children Dr and Mrs Graeme had, but it is at least 9 per baptismal records and could be as high as 12, including a twin of Elizabeth named Sarah who died in infancy.
 Dr. Graeme is said to have had a heart attack in the garden just before Elizabeth had planned to tell him that she had married Hugh Fergusson against his wishes.